MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 Avoid numerals in names.
 Avoid misspelled words in names.

-Don’t differentiate variable names solely by capitalization.
+Don't differentiate variable names solely by capitalization.

-Don’t use names that are totally unrelated to what the variables represent.
+Don't use names that are totally unrelated to what the variables represent.

 ## Chapter 12: Fundamental Data Types